cdepage/zerodep/packages/is/is.object/README.md

 # @zerodep/is.object

-A utility to determine if a value is an object literal (AKA a JSON object).
+A utility to determine if a value is an object.

 ## tl;dr